If you aren’t already offering online rentals, your self-storage business is missing out.

 1. Expand your customer acquisition.

 Last year, 97% of people searched for local businesses online.
 Imagine having that many people walk through your front door.
-Chances are, your storage facility would never get the same amount of foot traffic it has the potential to see in the virtual world.
+Chances are, your storage facility would never get the same amount of foot traffic it has the potential to see on the web.

 Adding the option to rent storage units through your website gives you a new channel through which it can capture and convert consumers that you’d likely never touch otherwise.